Foot and Ankle Rehabilitation

 • Post Surgical

-What treatment options will my Physical Therapist utilize?
+What treatment options will my physical therapist utilize?

-Your physical therapist’s overall goal is to return you to your prior level of function in the home, at work, recreationally, and in the community.
+Our overall goal is to return you to your prior level of function in the home, at work, recreationally, and in the community.
 Without proper foot and ankle rehabilitation, serious problems—such as decreased movement, chronic pain, swelling, and joint instability—could arise, severely limiting your ability to do your usual activities.

 Your treatment plan may include the following: